-Ask the guests and their parents to bring bedrolls and pillows to the event.
+Ask the guests and their parents to bring sleeping bags and pillows to the event.
 While you don’t have to provide pillows, linens and quilts, have some extras available in case any guest gets cold or needs an extra pillow.

-Let the parents and kids know how many guests are coming and expectations about type of movies or activities.
-Get a nighttime contact number for each kid’s parent or guardian and make sure that they are prepared answer in the rare case you call them.
-If any guest needs your help, even in the middle of the night, let them know where to find you and how to ask you for assistance.
+Let the parents and kids know how many guests are coming and expectations about the type of movies or activities.
+Get a night time contact number for each kid’s parent or guardian and make sure that they are prepared to answer in the rare case you call them.
+If any guests need your help, even in the middle of the night, let them know where to find you and how to ask you for assistance.
 You will need to be able to wake up and maybe even go without as much sleep yourself during the slumber party.

 When the guests arrive, be sure to restate the rules, such as staying inside the house, noise levels, quiet-time (don’t expect the kids to fall asleep at that time), types of games and movies, and morning activities like breakfast.
 Make your teens comfortable by letting them know where the bathrooms and water are.

 Restrict access to computers, game consoles, audio equipment, musical instruments, phones or rooms within the house.
 While you don’t need to be in the same room with the kids all the time, be in a close-by room or check into the kids’ room a few times before quiet-time and after wake-up time.
 Keep brothers and sisters with you in the adjacent room rather than taking a chance he or she will cause conflicts with their sibling and the guests.